Zer0-bit/gaggiuino/README.md

 1. Installing the ACS712 Hall current sensor, please note in the photo bellow the way the sensor faces the camera and how the cable passthrough is done with the original ( positive) cable connected to the front panel brew button (1) connected to the top port of the ACS712 board (1) and then the exit connection on the ACS712 board (2) feeds a cable to the front panel brew button position where the original was connected.
 >**!It is important to conect the cables properly as the sensor has a polarity and when incorrectly connected outputs a negative value**
+>**!!!
+IMPORTANT !!!
+The cable marked with 2 connects to the middle slot of the machine front panel, i have mistakenly used a photo from the testing phase without realising it.

 <img src="https://db3pap006files.storage.live.com/y4mW3P8Rf5uhe-FJXBpXVLkn1SePg7W0jZQ4cagG6rldxZT3h-uZvYLW_7A6oEsaWF0-sY038W6prq1qLtbKiIepLeWFnPL1Ck59tFLd-Hfj-2flGiqPRduNt9ctvi4cS_YC9PzsJr3TjhE-Mqbora0UNkPgeAZkVZdDXeX2F1VJqRxP9zn5diDO3MNbvDDsZ4y?width=2328&height=1748&cropmode=none" width="769" height="769" />

 2. Installing the RobotDYN dimmer module.